To add a resource to our site, please contact [email protected] and reference ‘resources.’

 - The Conference Board – This site provides economic and business cycle indicators.

-- Demand Forecasting – Provides global training and endorsed IIF certification curriculum for corporate demand forecasters/planners/managers
+- Demand Forecasting – Provides global training for corporate demand forecasters/planners/managers

 - Demand Planning – Provides consulting and training in Demand Planning, Sales Forecasting, business forecasting and S&OP.